Story and Book by

 BAT BOY tackles a range of bold topics, like American prejudice, modern religion, genetic engineering, even inter-species sex.
 Think of it as Little Shop of Horrors meets Les Misérables meets Dracula, with its own unique blend of big-hearted comic horror that will have you checking under the bed at night and nibbling on your loved ones during the day.

-The musical was first developed through workshops at the Directors Company in Los Angeles during 1999 and 2000, later premiering at L.A.’s Actor’s Gang Theatre before its New York debut in 2001 at the Union Square Theatre.
+The musical was first developed through workshops at the Directors Company in Los Angeles during 1999 and 2000, later premiering at L.A.’s Actors' Gang, before its New York debut in 2001 at the Union Square Theatre.
 BAT BOY won the 2001 Lucille Lortel Award for Outstanding Musical, the 2001 Outer Critics Circle Award for Outstanding Off-Broadway Musical, the 1999 and 2000 Richard Rodgers Awards, and a Theatre World Award for Deven May in the title role.

 Want to explore more?